Guidance for producers.

 These regulations ensure that producers of specific categories of products and equipment take full responsibility for the finance treatment, recycling and reprocessing of these items when they reach end of life and is consistent with requirements agreed in Europe.
-We also deal with legislation that is intended to encourage the eco-design of certain products.

 For more information email: email@example.com.